 What makes Uganda a great bird watching destination?
 There are many bird watching destinations in Uganda.
 This is because of the various national parks that are actually the biggest habitats for most of the bird species in the country.
 The best birding season is during rainy months of March to May and September to November when birds are most active and breeding.
 But still Uganda remains the finest birding destination all year round.
 As you take time to marvel at the spectacular birds, you will certainly come across a diversity of wildlife like elephants, hippos, lions, leopard, antelopes and primates.
 As a result, your bird watching safari into a memorable encounter.

 Bwindi Impenetrable National Park is a well renowned mountain gorilla sanctuary.
 And now, it has become a key bird watching destination in Uganda.
-With an impressive list of species (51 reptiles, 88 moths, 120 mammals, 200 trees, 310 butterflies, 348 birds), Bwindi is considered Africa’s richest forest.
+With an impressive list of species, Bwindi is indeed Africa’s richest forest.
+Bwindi species include 51 reptiles, 88 moths, 120 mammals, 200 trees, 310 butterflies, 348 birds.

-Bird watching in Bwindi Forest National Park is done mainly along the forest trails of Buhoma area and the Mubwindi Swamp and community trails of Ruhija section.
+Bird watching in Bwindi Forest National Park takes place mainly along the forest trails of Buhoma area and the Mubwindi Swamp and community trails of Ruhija section.
 348 bird species have been recorded at Bwindi.
-These include 24 restricted-range species, 23 of which are confined to the Albertine Rift and 4 are globally threatened, making Bwindi impenetrable national park- africa’s number one birding spot.
-Endangered Grauer’s Broadbill, Grauers’ Rush wabbler, vulnerable Shelley’s crimsonwing, Regal sunbird, Chestnut throated Apalis and Chapin’s Flycatcher, Purple breasted sunbird, Blue headed sunbird can be spotted here.
+These include 24 restricted-range species, 23 of which are confined to the Albertine Rift and 4 are globally threatened; hence making Bwindi impenetrable national park- africa’s number one birding spot.
+Endangered Grauer’s Broadbill, Grauers’ Rush wabbler, vulnerable Shelley’s crimsonwing, Regal sunbird, Chestnut throated Apalis and Chapin’s Flycatcher, Purple breasted sunbird, and Blue headed sunbird can be spotted here.

 Other key species include: the Rwenzori batis, cinnamon chested bee eater, handsome francolin, white tailed crested flycatcher, yellow eyed blue flycatcher, red-faced woodland warbler, Ross’s Turaco, black bee-eater, Grey-cheeked hornbill, and so many more.